digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/index.rst

 Reference
 #########

-This reference section contains a glossary as well as code-level documentation for each Daml Finance package.
+This reference section contains code patterns, a glossary as well as code-level documentation for each Daml Finance package.